phpclassic/php-shopify/README.md

 ### Custom Actions
 There are several action methods which can be called without calling the `get()`, `post()`, `put()`, `delete()` methods directly, but eventually results in a custom call to one of those methods.

-- For example, get count of total projects
+- For example, get count of total products
 ```php
 $productCount = $shopify->Product->count();
 ```